-Paula E. Boggs, 62, became a director in July 2015.
-Ms. Boggs is the founder and owner of Boggs Media, LLC.
+Paula E. Boggs, 63, became a director in July 2015.
+Ms. Boggs is the founder and owner of Boggs Media, LLC, which manages Ms. Boggs' musical, public speaking, and other creative business endeavors.
 A former executive at the Starbucks Coffee Company, she led the global law department of Starbucks from 2002 to 2012 and was Corporate Secretary of the Starbucks Foundation.
 Prior to that, Ms. Boggs was a Vice President of Legal for products, operations and information technology at Dell Computer Corporation from 1997 to 2002 and also held the role of Senior Deputy General Counsel starting in June 1997.
 Before joining Dell, Ms. Boggs was a partner with the law firm of Preston Gates & Ellis LLP from 1995 to 1997.
-Ms. Boggs also serves as a member of the board of directors of the Seattle Symphony board executive committee.
-She was previously on the board of Fender; a member of the Board of Premera Blue Cross and chair of its compensation and investments committees; a member of the Nominating/Trusteeship, Audit/Compliance and Executive Committees of Johns Hopkins University's board of trustees; a member of the Executive Committee of KEXP Radio, an affiliate of National Public Radio and the University of Washington; a member of the audit committee for School of Rock LLC; a member of the American Bar Association board of governors, chairing its investments committee; a member of the President's Committee for the Arts and the Humanities from 2013 through 2017; a member of the White House Council for Community Solutions from 2010 to 2012; a member of the audit and nominating committee of the American Red Cross; and a member of the board of Sterling Financial Inc. The board believes Ms. Boggs' extensive governance and Fortune 500 experience with high-growth companies is important as our company focuses on governance, internal controls and operational success.
+Ms. Boggs also serves as a member of the board of directors of the Seattle Symphony board executive committee, is a voting member and Pacific Northwest Chapter Governor of the Recording Academy, and serves on the Newport Festivals Foundation board, overseeing both the Newport Jazz Festival and Newport Folk Festival.
+She was previously on the board of Fender; a member of the Board of Premera Blue Cross and chair of its compensation and investments committees: a member of the Nominating/Trusteeship, Audit/Compliance and Executive Committees of Johns Hopkins University's board of trustees; a member of the Executive Committee of KEXP Radio, an affiliate of National Public Radio and the University of Washington; a member of the audit committee for School of Rock LLC; a member of the American Bar Association board of governors, chairing its investments committee; a member of the President's Committee for the Arts and the Humanities from 2013 through 2017; a member of the White House Council for Community Solutions from 2010 to 2012; a member of the audit and nominating committee of the American Red Cross; and a member of the board of Sterling Financial Inc. The board believes Ms. Boggs' extensive governance and Fortune 500 experience with high-growth companies is important as our company focuses on governance, internal controls and operational success.
 Ms. Boggs also brings important insights into the media sector as a result of her accomplished music career, as a Pacific Northwest Chapter governor and voting member of the Recording Academy and as a Seattle Symphony board member.
-We also benefit from the 18 years she served as a Johns Hopkins University Trustee where she chaired the audit committee.
+We also benefit from the 18 years she served as a Johns Hopkins University

+Trustee where she chaired the audit committee.
 Her combination of governance expertise, media sector insights and audit committee experience makes her particularly valuable as a member of our audit committee and as chair of our nominating and governance committee.